-Consulting Firm AT Kearney Saves Costs with Microsoft Communications Server “14” Monday, 02 August 2010 13:30Written by Dean Howarth
+Consulting Firm AT Kearney Saves Costs with Microsoft Communications Server “14” Monday, 02 August 2010 13:30Written by Pam Avila

 This month we're highlighting a video case study about AT Kearney who implemented a unified communications solution using Microsoft Communications Server “14” and other Microsoft technologies to improve the communication and collaboration among their employees while achieving significant cost savings.
 The flexibility of the solution also had a positive impact on the work-life balance for their mobile consultants.

 AT Kearney is a leading management consulting firm headquartered in Chicago, IL, with more than 3400 employees in about 50 locations around the world.
 In looking for a unified communications solution that would integrate with their existing PBX environment, AT Kearney looked at a Cisco solution first.
 However, they found that the integration of Communications Server “14” with other Microsoft solutions to be a "game changer"; implementing a unified experience with Microsoft Exchange Server, Microsoft SharePoint Server, and Microsoft Office Professional provided a superior user and admin experience, and was also more cost effective.

 Kevin Rice, Global Network Architect | AT Kearney